bazelbuild/rules_python/gazelle/README.md

 First, you'll need to add Gazelle to your `WORKSPACE` file.
 Follow the instructions at https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel

-Next, we need to add two more things to the `WORKSPACE`:

-1. fetch the third-party Go libraries that the python extension depends on
+Next, we need to fetch the third-party Go libraries that the python extension depends on.
-1. fetch metadata about your Python dependencies, so that gazelle can determine which package a given import statement comes from.

 Add this to your `WORKSPACE`: